cirosantilli/markdown-style-guide/index.md

 The recommended option will be chosen by voting.

 Alternatives will be listed here and given an ID.
-If you want to use the alterantive, link to this guide and list the alternatives.
+If you want to use the alternative, link to this guide and list the alternatives.

 # Why fork Carwin

 This guide was forked from [carwin/markdown-styleguide](https://github.com/carwin/markdown-styleguide/tree/9121c77bd177a3ade6713d50ab1228782d7c02a7) because there were many important points in which we disagreed.
 This guide proposes:

-- don't wrap long lines
+- softer limits on wrapping
 - lists indented with 4 spaces, not 2
 - ordered lists only with `1.`
 - italics with `*it*`, not `_it_`
 - tables have pipes before and after

 The general structure of the guide was kept, but almost every line was modified, and many additions were made.

 # File